canada-ca/design-system/partners/project-20.md

 altLangPage: "https://conception.canada.ca/partenaires/project-20.html"
 date: 2024-01-03
 dateModified: 2024-01-03
-description: "Help those potential visitors to Canada to clearly understand what documentation is required to enter.
+description: "Partner project: Help those potential visitors to Canada to clearly understand what documentation is required to enter.
 Date:2017."
 title: "Travel documents"
 ---
 <p>Help visitors to Canada to clearly understand what documentation is required to enter.</p>